google/cluster-insight/README.md

 ### Kubernetes API version

 The cluster-insight service currently supports only Kubernetes API version "v1".
-To check which API versions are supported by your cluster, run the following command on any machine in your cluster:
+To check which API versions are supported by your cluster, run the following command on the master node of your cluster:
 ```
 $ kubectl api-versions
 ```